 Unusual Options Activity Insight: Churchill Cap Corp

-Shares of Churchill Cap Corp (NYSE:CCIV) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $23.68.
+Shares of Churchill Cap Corp (NYSE:CCIV) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $22.7.

 - Strike Price: $25.00